 Music is a great way to express emotions, especially irony!
-Check out the handpicked list of the top most ironic songs ever created, in multiple genres and decades.
+Check out the handpicked list of the most ironic songs created in multiple genres and decades.

 1. “Price Tag” By Jessie J (Feat.
 B.O.B)

-Jessie’s song “Price Tag” is an ironic take on the importance of material wealth in modern society.
-The lyrics discuss how money has become a major focus in life, to the point where it becomes a determinant of one’s sense of worth and social status.
+Jessie’s song “Price Tag” ironically discusses the importance of material wealth in modern society.
+The lyrics discuss how money has become a major focus in life, determining one’s sense of worth and social status.

 2. “What Does The Fox Say” By Ylvis

-Ylvis’ popular song, “What Does The Fox Say,” is full of irony.
-The lyrics make light-hearted jabs at societal conventions, the song is imaginative and humorous while pointing out the ridiculousness of rules and expectations.
+Ylvis’s popular song, “What Does The Fox Say,” is full of irony.
+The lyrics make light-hearted jabs at societal conventions.
+The song is imaginative and humorous while pointing out the ridiculousness of rules and expectations.

 3. “Ironic” by Alanis Morissette

-Released in 1995, Alanis Morissette’s hit song “Ironic” takes a tongue-in-cheek look at everyday life, highlighting the moments of irony that are found in them.
+Released in 1995, Alanis Morissette’s hit song “Ironic” takes a tongue-in-cheek look at everyday life, highlighting the moments of irony in them.

 4. “Army” by Ben Folds Five

-With clever use of irony and sarcasm, the singer uses this story to convey his message of personal strength in difficult situations.
+With clever irony and sarcasm, the singer uses this story to convey his message of personal strength in difficult situations.

-In particular, the song tells us that even if it might seem otherwise, one can still be strong and have faith despite external forces at work, such as an oppressive system or an unjust authority.
+In particular, the song tells us that even if it seems otherwise, one can still be strong and have faith despite external forces, such as an oppressive system or an unjust authority.

 5. “No One Is To Blame” by Howard Jones

-Released in 1985, “No One Is To Blame” by Howard Jones offers lyrics that represent an ironic twist on modern life.
+Released in 1985, Howard Jones’s “No One Is To Blame” offers lyrics that represent an ironic twist on modern life.

-The song’s characters ponder why their relationships have crumbled and why their lives have gone astray, though the irony comes in the form of realizing that no one is actually to blame.
+The song’s characters ponder why their relationships have crumbled, and their lives have gone astray, though the irony comes from realizing that no one is actually to blame.

 The iconic 1972 single “You’re So Vain” by Carly Simon is a masterful example of a song that employs irony.

-In the ironic lyrics, Simon derides an egotistical and conceited lover for ignoring her because he’s too focused on himself.
+In the ironic lyrics, Simon derides an egotistical and arrogant lover for ignoring her because he’s too focused on himself.

-The song has become a classic due to its universally relatable theme and stands as an excellent example of how irony is used in popular music.
+The song has become a classic due to its universally relatable theme and is an excellent example of how irony is used in popular music.

 7. “Cold as Ice” by Foreigner